pcaston/OpenPeerPower.github.io/source/_integrations/http.markdown

 ha_domain: http
 ---

-The `http` integration serves all files and data required for the Home Assistant frontend.
+The `http` integration serves all files and data required for the Open Peer Power frontend.
 You only need to add this to your configuration file if you want to change any of the default settings.

-There is currently support for the following device types within Home Assistant:
+There is currently support for the following device types within Open Peer Power:

 - [Binary Sensor](#binary-sensor)
 - [Sensor](#sensor)

 <div class='note'>

-The option option `server_host` should only be used on a Home Assistant Core installation!
+The option option `server_host` should only be used on a Open Peer Power Core installation!

 </div>